ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * Whether the indicated batch mode matches the task's batch mode.
 If not, the Leader MUST fail the job with error `invalidMessage`.

+* Whether the `CollectionJobReq` is malformed.
+If so, the the Helper MUST fail the job with error `invalidMessage`.

 * Whether the aggregation parameter is valid as described in
   {{agg-param-validation}}.
 If not, the Leader MUST fail the job with error `invalidAggregationParameter`.